gapsar/Neosextant/README.md

 This project is licensed under the Apache License 2.0.
 See the `LICENSE.md` file for details.

 The included `cedar-solve` library is distributed under the Apache License 2.0.

+## Documentation

+For more detailed information about the architecture, application logic, and build process, please refer to the [docs](docs/) directory.